spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/2-health-alerts.md

 * As project administrator, navigate to project settings.
 * Click Alerts to access the Manage Alerts page.
-* Enable ClusterHealth
+* Enable ClusterHealth.
-* Click on add new Webhook
+* Click on add new Webhook.
 * Fill the Webhook creation wizard with the following details:
 	* Alert type: ClusterHealth
 	* Method: POST to Post the alert message to the hooked target
-	* URL: URL of the target to be hooked to receive alerts.
+	* URL: URL of the target to be hooked to receive alerts
 	* Body: JSON formatted alert message
 	* Headers: Optional header as key-value pair depending on the target
-	* Active: Enable to Disable the Webhook.
+	* Active: Enable to Disable the Webhook
 * Confirm the details provided to receive the health alerts for your workload clusters in your ITSM tools.